 When I experience these things, I get to largely sit back and enjoy the expected experiences without having to really work for it.
 No new experiences, no mind-blowing revelations, no tensions that I didn't choose.
 And yet when I'm done, I get to feel I've accomplished something in going through them--maybe caught a nuance I had never seen before, drawn a new connection, or maybe I just got to a deeper level of appreciation of the work.

 There is no subtlety to a dungeon crawl.
-You don't have to interact with the local guard to entice her to give you the schedule of the accountant, so you can sneak in and look at the books as you gather evidence of possible....
-You don't have to worry about how your actions might to secure your honor or safety might be viewed by the guards, the citizens and the nobility.
-You go in the front door and arms-out, you take on whatever comes at you.
+You don't have to interact with the local guard to entice her to give you the schedule of the accountant, so you can sneak in and look at the books as you gather evidence of possible.
+You don't have to worry about how your actions that serve to secure your honor or safety might be viewed by the guards, the citizens, and the nobility.
+In a dungeon, you go in the front door with arms out and you take on whatever comes at you.

 And ultimately: Dungeon Crawls really are the quintessential event of Role Playing Games.
 The granddaddy of all RPGs is of course Dungeons and Dragons, and even in the most refined of games, that word, "Dungeon", evokes a primal desire to bash monsters and take their treasure, all while keeping each other alive.

 I was shocked, a few years ago, when I found out about one of my mother's comfort movies.
 She adores Pride and Prejudice (honestly, also a comfort movie/series for her) She is always reading something impressive.
 I specifically remember the pride she had in the 80's reading a thousand-page book that had been written in English, translated to a Native American language, and then back again--to enhance its authenticity.
 She doesn't like movies with car crashes--thinking they are trite.
 She is frankly a very classy person...but when the chips were down, she wanted to watch Kill Bill--one of the most straightforward and violent films ever made.